postsharp/Metalama.Documentation/content/conceptual/Aspects/advising/contracts.md

 ## The simple way: overriding the ContractAspect class

-1. Add Metalama to your project as described in <xref:installing>.
+1. Add the `Metalama.Framework` package to your project.

 2. Create a new class derived from the <xref:Metalama.Framework.Aspects.ContractAspect> abstract class.
 This class will be a custom attribute, so it is a good idea to name it with the `Attribute` suffix.